markomitranic/markomitranic/README.md

 I do my best to make enaging content that tickles people’s minds.
 I’m always open to challenging the mainstream and working on making amazing ideas a reality. 😊

 **Visit my blog:** [medium.com/homullus](https://medium.com/homullus), for some hot takes.

 **Want me to speak at your event? 💖** [Reach out on LinkedIn](https://www.linkedin.com/in/marko-mitranic/), let’s talk.

-**Latest blog highlights:**
-We move engineering forward one step at a time.
-I explain how i did stuff, reasoning and the design process.
-While you (hopefully) give me their input.
+I explain how i built stuff, and you (hopefully) give me your input.
+You can expect a lot of code, some traveling, some failed and hopefully some successful projects, hacks, thoughts and music uploads.
+Heres a taste:

 | | |
 | ------------- | ------------- |